See what mortgage you qualify for

-Your debt-to-income ratio measures your fixed monthly expenses (think: rent, mortgage, minimum credit card payments, student loans, auto loans and personal loans) against your gross monthly income.
+Your debt-to-income (DTI) ratio measures your fixed monthly expenses – such as rent, mortgage, minimum credit card payments, student loans, auto loans and personal loans – against your gross monthly income.

-Paying off debt or consolidating your higher-interest debt to lower your monthly payment can help improve your DTI.
+Paying off debt or consolidating high-interest debt to lower your monthly payment can help improve your DTI ratio.

-If you need help saving for a down payment, consider asking friends and family for help or research down payment assistance programs in your area.
+If you need help saving for a down payment, consider asking friends and family for help or researching down payment assistance programs in your area.